 In this year's report, you’ll learn which forms of insider data breaches are the most common and what IT leaders see as the biggest threats in a remote-first future.
 You’ll also find out which behaviours IT leaders see as the root causes of employee data leaks, as well as the channel they pinpoint as the most dangerous point of origin (by a mile!).

 It’s only fair to hear both sides of the story when it comes to insider risk, so we’ve surveyed employees across a range of industries including financial services, legal, and healthcare.
 Some interesting findings came up – such as 97% of employees saying they’d self-report if they caused a data breach.
 This contrasts with IT leaders, of who only 55% say they’d be alerted to a breach by an employee.

 Other results also raise some questions over just how good employees really are when it comes to spotting their mistakes – and whether we should even be relying on them to do so at all.
 Where do you stand on reporting, employee trust, and punishment for accidental mistakes?
 Have a read and see if any of the survey results change your perspective.

-Analyzing security culture
+Analysing security culture

-Data security is a big part of a modern organization, so we’ve also done some digging into what both IT leaders and employees believe makes a good security culture.
+Data security is a big part of a modern organisation, so we’ve also done some digging into what both IT leaders and employees believe makes a good security culture.
 You’ll also get the latest insight into the ongoing impacts of remote working, and be able to compare the mismatched views of employer and employee on how much of an issue it’s going to be in the future.

 Last (but certainly not least) we’ll walk you through how intelligent technology can use machine learning to solve the problem of insider risk for good.
-Get the full story by downloading your copy of the report here.